This Guidelines for Teachers is currently in version 1.6.

 The teacher must:

 - provide a proposal.
-A proposal should be a several hundred word description of what the lecture(s) and/or discussion(s) that the teacher wishes to provide at The People's Colloquium.
-Please keep in mind our quarterly theme, curricular focus, and educational ecosystem when constructing these proposals.
-It's encouraged, but not necessary, to discuss submitting your proposal with the executive director before actually submitting.
+Please discuss your proposal with the executive director before submitting.
+A proposal should be a several hundred word description about the lecture(s) and/or discussion(s) that the teacher wishes to provide at The People's Colloquium.
+Please keep in mind the following:

 Materials will be reviewed after they have been received.

 - If not approved, the executive director will respond with an explanation why.
-If appropriate, this explanation will include advice about how to transform the proposed class/class series or discussion/discussion series so that it is in line with The People’s Colloquium’s educational mission.
+If appropriate, this explanation will include advice about how to transform the proposed lectures and discussions so that they are in line with The People’s Colloquium’s educational mission.

 4.3 Providing The People's Colloquium with proof of identification and a background check